-Bombast and Flitterflop discuss dreams and dreaming about which there are so many misconceptions and wrong theories
+Bombast and Flitterflop discuss dreams about which there are so many misconceptions and wrong theories

 PART NINE of Astral Conversations—an unusual series of investigations into the occult with a humorous twist.